abhi0395/qsoabsfind/README.md

 ## qsoabsfind: Quasar Absorber Finder

-`qsoabsfind` is a Python module designed to detect absorbers with doublet properties (absorbers with two close lines) in low-resolution quasar spectra (e.g. SDSS, DESI, MUSE, 4MOST, WAVES, WEAVE etc.).
-It identifies potential absorption systems using a convolution-based, adaptive signal-to-noise approach, followed by Gaussian fitting and a series of rigorous checks to eliminate false positives.
+`qsoabsfind` is a Python module for detecting absorbers with doublet properties (absorbers with two close lines) in low-resolution quasar spectra (e.g. SDSS, DESI, MUSE, 4MOST, WAVES, WEAVE etc.).
+It identifies absorption systems using a convolution-based, adaptive signal-to-noise approach, followed by Gaussian fitting and a set of selection checks to eliminate false positives.

 The module also calculates rest-frame equivalent widths (EWs), FWHM and line centers using a double-Gaussian model.
 Optionally, it can calculate the total column densities of metal absorbers using the apparent optical depth method (AODM).
-The code offers flexibility to run with either default search parameters or user-provided custom search parameters.
+It can run with either the default search parameters or user-provided custom ones.

+It also provides the ability to search for additional absorber systems at the redshifts of known absorbers.
+This is useful for constructing multi-line absorber catalogs and for validating detections using multiple transitions.

 ### Default Metal Doublet Systems